 Can I Take Out a Business Lease If I'm Self-Employed?

 Yep, you can choose to take out a personal or a business lease if you're a sole trader or self-employed.
+Again, your business will need to be VAT-registered in order to benefit from some of the finer perks.

-Benefits of Business Leasing
+Benefits of Business Car Leasing

 -